samuelsadok/AmbientOS/README.md

 # AmbientOS

+The AmbientOS project attempts to provide a framework to create distributed modular cross-platform Applications.

 ## Where we're at currently

 There is a Visual Studio project system that you can install.
 Having installed the VS extension, you can create an AmbientOS Application or an AmbientOS Library Project in C#.
 To launch the application, you can select a target platform.
 Currently, the only available modes are Windows Console, Windows Service and iOS App (if Xamarin is installed).